txrnqt/QuestNavTxrnqt/docs/docs/1-getting-started/5-mounting.md

 1. **Standard Mount**: A basic mount suitable for most robot designs
 2. **Low-Profile Mount**: A slimmer mount

-Download the STL files from the [QuestNav GitHub repository](https://github.com/QuestNav/QuestNav) in the `mounts` directory or from [Printables.com](https://www.printables.com/model/1100711-quest-3s-robot-mount).
+Download the STL files from [Printables.com](https://www.printables.com/model/1100711-quest-3s-robot-mount).

 :::tip
 If you don't have access to a 3D printer, check with other local FRC teams, your school's engineering department, or local makerspaces that might offer 3D printing services.